In 1982, Andrea Rosanoff received her Ph.D. degree in Nutrition with a minerals focus from the University of California at Berkeley.

 Emily Young Campbell, MD is a Research Fellow at the Center.
 She is a recent graduate of the Medical University of South Carolina and is completing her residency in Internal Medicine at Dartmouth.
 She also has a BS in Biological Sciences from the University of South Carolina.
 Prior to completing medical school, Emily managed several industry-sponsored clinical research trials investigating both new drugs and devices.
 She has an interest in studying nutritional interventions in treating and preventing human disease.

-Michael Plesset did undergraduate and graduate work in mathematics.
-Mike has had over 60 years’ experience in applied mathematics, statistics, and computer software and hardware.
+Mike did his undergraduate and graduate work in mathematics.
+He once told us that when he was in graduate school, the computer revolution was just beginning, and the best way to learn computers was to work in one of the new start-up companies rather than in school.
+So, he chose that route.
+Mike had over 60 years experience in applied mathematics, statistics, and computer software and hardware.
+He knew and worked with pioneers of computer-generated imagery, some of whom, like Ed Catmull, went on to Lucasfilm and Pixar.
 He worked in technical and management positions at the Cal Tech Jet Propulsion Laboratory for 19 years, where he was Director of Computing and Information Systems.
 He later worked at The Aerospace Corporation, a non-profit corporation providing technology consultation to the U.S.Air Force, and three early stage companies in the personal computer industry.
 He developed a Monte Carlo technique for solving complex problems with multiple statistical variables.
-He has testified as an expert witness on computer matters in two cases in U.S. Federal Court.
-He lives in San Gabriel, California with his wife Shu Mei.
+He testified as an expert witness on computer matters in two cases in U.S. Federal Court.

 Taylor C. Wallace, PhD, CFS, FACN is the Principal & CEO at the Think Healthy Group and a Professor in the Department of Nutrition and Food Studies at George Mason University.
 Prior to founding the Think Healthy Group, Dr. Wallace served as the Senior Director of Science Policy and Government Relations at the National Osteoporosis Foundation and previously in senior leadership roles at the Council for Responsible Nutrition and the North American Branch of the International Life Sciences Institute.